ihh/schooz/README.txt

 (h) Syntactic sugar for stories.

-Shortcuts such as (link-goto...) and (choice-goto...) allow rapid construction of story graphs.
+Shortcuts such as (link-goto...) and (choice-goto...) allow compact representation of story graphs.